Homeschooling is more than a method of education – it’s a lifestyle.

 The place we live and laugh and love and create beautiful family memories.

 The place where naked toddlers run through the middle of the lesson on the Byzantine Empire singing “I’m a Little Teapot” and throwing Cheerios in the air like confetti.

-While there’s a lot to love about the freedoms a home-based learning setting provides, there are definitely some unique challenges that homeschool parents need to navigate.
+While there’s a lot to love about the freedom a home-based learning setting provides, there are definitely some unique challenges that homeschooling parents need to navigate.
 Many of these challenges stem from two fundamental characteristics of a homeschool.

 Homeschools are often multi-AGE and multi-USE settings.

 These two aspects can equate to high levels of distraction unless some thought is given to managing them well.

 WARNING: Homeschooling may cause your schedule to look different than the rest of society.
 This can lead to serious side effects such as nasty glares from strangers, self-doubt, and upheaval of existing routines.